 Do not use a heating pad; heat may burn the area.

-Do not wear a bra (unless discharged from the hospital with a surgical bra) for at least 4 weeks or until instructed by Dr. Haddock as this can compress the flap and cause permanent injury to the tissue.
+Do not wear a bra (other than a surgical bra, if given) for at least 4 weeks or until instructed by Dr. Haddock as this can compress the flap and cause permanent injury to the tissue.